 Take it as a sign – when your nose doesn't stop dripping, dial back the workouts and opt for some low intensity, interval work to get your blood flowing a bit, but not enough to put you on your back.

-Sleep is often the most overlooked and underestimated recovery tool we have.
+Sleep is often the most overlooked and underestimated recovery tool

 Getting 7-8 hours of quality sleep will give your body the rest and recovery time it needs to repair itself.5 Good, quality sleep, will also help lower cortisol levels from high physical and emotional stress and will help keep testosterone levels high.